John R. and Pamela Egan Professor

 "Take the first step in faith.
 You don't have to see the whole staircase.
 Just take the first step." -- Martin Luther King, Jr.

 Boston College undergraduates have been integrally involved in all phases of the work on EagleEyes and Camera Mouse and technologies that assist people with severe disabilites.
 Many students have made sustained, vital contributions.
 Several undergraduates are co-authors of papers listed below.
-Students usually begin not by developing technologies but rather by working directly with the children who will use the technologies.
+Students often begin not by developing technologies but rather by working directly with the children who will use the technologies.

 "When the heart is touched by direct experience, the mind may be challenged to change.
 Personal involvement with innocent suffering, with the injustice others suffer, is the catalyst for solidarity which then gives rise to intellectual inquiry and moral reflection.
 Students, in the course of their formation, must let the gritty reality of this world into their lives, so they can learn to feel it, think about it critically, respond to its suffering and engage it constructively." -- Rev. Peter-Hans Kolvenbach, S.J., Former Superior General of the Society of Jesus.